superbenefit/WREEP-docs/community/readme.md

 Members are invited to attend welcome events and monthly Town Hall calls, submit feedback and author/vote on community proposals.

+## Responsibilities

+To be considered active and eligible for rewards, all community members must make a reasonable effort to fulfill these role responsibilities.

+- Participate in the #wreep-community chat channel by discussing the protocol and potential use cases with other community members.
+- Attend monthly community calls (or listen to their recordings) to learn about the project and its latest progress updates.

 ## Eligibility

 Community members are expected to adhere to these eligibility requirements in order to retain access and privileges tied to their memebrship.